AbstractSDK/cw-orchestrator/docs/src/chain-specific-quick-start.md

 Make sure to derive the `#[derive(cosmwasm_schema::QueryResponses)]` macro on your query messages !

-Find out more about the interaction helpers on [the interface page](./contracts/interfaces.md#entry-point-function-generation)
+Find out more about the interaction helpers in the official <a target="_blank" href="https://orchestrator.abstract.money/contracts/interfaces.html#entry-point-function-generation">`cw-orch`documentation</a>

 > **NOTE**: Again, it can be useful to re-export these generated traits to simplify usage (in `lib.rs`):
 >